Keerthivasan-Venkitajalam/Chihnam-BE/README.md

-# SignBridge Backend
+# Chihnam Backend

-SignBridge is an AI-powered real-time sign language translator.
+Chihnam is an AI-powered real-time sign language translator.
 This backend provides Speech-to-Text (ASR) and Text-to-Speech (TTS) functionalities.

 ## 📌 Features
 - 🎙️ **Speech Recognition** using OpenAI Whisper and Wav2Vec2